ExtremeFLOW/neko/doc/pages/io.md

 Simulations cannot be restarted from `.fld` files.
 Instead, separate checkpoint files can be output for the purpose of restarts.
 These contain additional information allowing a clean restart, with, e.g., the correct time integration order.
-A separate file format, `.chkpt` is adopted for the checkpoint files.
+A separate file format, `.chkp` is adopted for the checkpoint files.